luoshao23/CFA/level_3/Fixed_income_and_equity_management.md

   + market factor
 + risk consideration
   + emerging markets credit (risk)
-    + concentration in commodities and banking
+    + concentration in commodities and banking, higher proportion
     + government ownership
       + advantage: provide support
-      + disadvantage: the uncertainty in the contractual rights and interests of non-domestic bondholders
+      + disadvantage: the uncertainty in the contractual rights and interests of non-domestic bondholders. lower recovery rate than in developed markets
     + credit quiality
       + apply a "sovereign ceiling", high concentration in both the lower portion of the investment-grade rating spectrum and the upper portion of high yield
   + global liquidity (risk)